vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "Your life is your story.
 Write well.
 Edit often."
 "I have not failed.
-I've just found 10,000 ways that won't work." - Thomas Edison "The biggest risk is not taking any risk." - Mark Zuckerberg "Success usually comes to those who are too busy to be looking for it." - Henry David Thoreau "The best revenge is massive success." - Frank Sinatra "Don't wait for opportunity.
+I've just found 10,000 ways that won't work." - Thomas Edison "The biggest risk is not taking any risk." - Mark Zuckerberg "The best revenge is massive success." - Frank Sinatra "Don't wait for opportunity.
 Create it."
 "Success is the sum of small efforts, repeated day in and day out." - Robert Collier